A wonderfully flavorful Chinese chicken salad that you can make in advance and refrigerate.

-I like to make a big batch and enjoy it over the course of a few days.
+This Chinese chicken salad is wonderfully flavorful.
+You can make it in advance and refrigerate until you're ready to serve it.
+I like to make a big batch and enjoy it over a few days.
 It's perfect for lunch or as a light weeknight dinner.

 Ingredients

-Here's an overview of what you'll need to make this tasty salad.
+Here's an overview of the ingredients needed to make this salad.
 The exact measurements are included in the recipe card below.

-- Shredded cooked chicken: I tend to use pre-cooked chicken breasts.
+- Shredded cooked chicken: I use pre-cooked chicken breasts.
+You can use baked chicken breast, grilled chicken breast, poached chicken, or broiled chicken breast.
 You can also use rotisserie chicken.
 Just make sure to remove the skin.

 - Shredded green cabbage: Adds a wonderful crunch to the salad.
-To make life easy, I often use a bag of coleslaw mix that also includes shredded carrots and red cabbage.
+To make life easy, I often use a bag of coleslaw mix that includes shredded carrots, red cabbage, and green cabbage.

 - Sliced green onions: I only use the green parts.
-They add both color and flavor.
-You can either mix them into the salad or sprinkle them on top for a pretty presentation.
+They add color and flavor.
+Mix them into the salad or sprinkle them on top for a pretty presentation.

 - Soy sauce: I use reduced-sodium soy sauce in most of my recipes.
-Obviously, you can also use a gluten-free alternative.
+You can also use a gluten-free alternative.

 - Sesame oil: I like to use toasted sesame oil.
 It's so flavorful!

-- Rice vinegar: If you don’t have any on hand, it’s OK to use white wine vinegar instead.
-I don’t recommend using plain distilled vinegar, though.
-It’s too acidic.
+- Rice vinegar: If you don't have any on hand, it's OK to use white wine vinegar instead.
+I don't recommend using plain distilled vinegar.
+It's too acidic.

 - Honey: Just one tablespoon to balance out the other flavors.
 You can omit this ingredient if you wish.

-- Minced garlic and ginger: You can mince them by yourself, or use the stuff that comes in a jar.
-Freshly minced will taste better, though.
-I don't recommend subbing powders, though - they're not as flavorful.
+- Minced garlic and ginger: You can mince them by yourself or use the stuff that comes in a jar.
+Freshly minced will taste better.
+I don't recommend using garlic or ginger powders.
+They're not as flavorful.

-- Red pepper flakes: They don't make the salad truly spicy - they just add an extra layer of flavor.
+- Red pepper flakes: They don't make the salad truly spicy.
+They merely add an extra layer of flavor.

 Instructions

-In a large bowl, toss together the shredded chicken, shredded cabbage, and sliced green onions.
-You can also reserve the green onions and sprinkle them on top of the salad after it's ready.
+In a large bowl, toss together the shredded chicken, shredded cabbage, and sliced green onions (or reserve the green onions and sprinkle them on top of the salad after it's ready).

 In a small bowl or jar, mix the dressing ingredients.